10.6 Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities

 - Students must disclose on a timely basis the creation or discovery of all potentially patentable inventions created or discovered with more than incidental use of University resources.
 Ownership of such inventions must be assigned to the University regardless of the source of funding.
 The inventor will share in royalties earned.

-- Students must disclose to the University whether they (or members of their immediate family) have consulting arrangements, significant financial interests, or employment in an outside entity before the University will approve either technology licensing arrangements or procurements between such entities and Stanford in situations which involve the student.
+- Students must disclose to the University whether they (or members of their immediate family) have consulting arrangements, significant financial interests (as defined in RPH 4.3), or employment in an outside entity before the University will approve either technology licensing arrangements or procurements between such entities and Stanford in situations which involve the student.
 In such cases, formal University approval will be required prior to entering into each such proposed arrangement.

 - Student disclosures of outside relationships should be made to the student's faculty research advisor or cognizant faculty member/ instructor.
 The faculty member should call unusual situations to the attention of the department chair or school dean (in those schools without departments).